jg-rp/liquid/docs/introduction/getting-started.md

----
-slug: /
----

 # Getting Started

 Python Liquid is a [Python](https://www.python.org/) engine for [Liquid](https://shopify.github.io/liquid/), the safe, customer-facing template language for flexible web apps.

 This page gets you started using Liquid with Python.
-See [Introduction to Liquid](/language/introduction), the [filter reference](/language/filters) and the [tag reference](/language/tags) to learn about writing Liquid templates.
+See [Introduction to Liquid](../language/introduction.md), the [filter reference](../language/filters.md) and the [tag reference](../language/tags.md) to learn about writing Liquid templates.

 ## Install